Daniela, 14 Years in Santiago: The Honest Guide Tourists Need

 "Once" — Afternoon tea (pronounced "on-seh"), not the number

-Don't worry.
-Chileans are patient with foreigners.
-They know their Spanish is... distinctive.
+Don't worry about it.
+Chileans are patient with foreigners — they know their Spanish is... distinctive.
 Smile, attempt your textbook Spanish, and they'll meet you halfway.

-They don't go to the Museo de la Memoria.
-It's a free museum about the Pinochet dictatorship (1973-1990) — testimonies, photographs, artifacts.
-It's heavy.
-It's essential.
-Understanding modern Chile requires understanding what happened here.
+Too many visitors skip the Museo de la Memoria — a free museum on the Pinochet dictatorship (1973-1990), with testimonies, photographs, and artifacts.
+It's heavy, and it's essential: understanding modern Chile means understanding what happened here.
 The museum is beautifully designed and deeply respectful.
 Allow 2-3 hours.

-They also don't try pisco sour.
-Everyone in Peru claims pisco sour is Peruvian, and every Chilean will argue it's Chilean.
-I'm not getting into that debate.
-But Chilean pisco sour uses Chilean pisco (sweeter, more fruity than Peruvian) and it's delicious.
-Try it at a bar on Pio Nono for $4,000-6,000 CLP.
+They also skip the pisco sour.
+Peru claims it, Chile claims it, and that debate isn't worth wading into — but the Chilean version uses Chilean pisco (sweeter, fruitier than Peruvian) and it's delicious.
+Try one at a bar on Pio Nono for $4,000-6,000 CLP.

 Morning: walk to Cerro Santa Lucia — a small hill park right in the center with city views.
 Free.
 Then coffee in Lastarria.

 Late morning: Mercado Central for caldillo de congrio.
-Sit at a perimeter stall.
-Watch the vendors shucking oysters and filleting fish.
+Grab a perimeter stall.
+Watch the vendors shuck oysters and fillet fish.

 Afternoon: Museo de Bellas Artes (free, housed in a Beaux-Arts palace) or Museo de la Memoria (free, moving and important).

 Evening: walk to Bellavista.
-La Chascona (Pablo Neruda's house, $8,000 CLP — his collections are eccentric and wonderful).
+La Chascona — Pablo Neruda's house, $8,000 CLP — where his collections are eccentric and wonderful.
 Then dinner and pisco sours on Pio Nono.

-Cost for that day: maybe $20,000 CLP ($20 USD).
+Total for the day: maybe $20,000 CLP ($20 USD).
 For a full day in a capital city with Andean views, world-class seafood, free museums, and a poet's house.

-I go to Barcelona once a year to visit friends.
-The wine is excellent there too.
-But when the plane descends over the Andes on the return — those white peaks stretching to the horizon, the valley city glowing below — I know I chose right.
+Daniela goes back to Barcelona once a year to see friends — the wine is excellent there too.
+But when the plane descends over the Andes on the return, those white peaks stretching to the horizon and the valley city glowing below, the choice feels right every time.

 Santiago isn't loud about its qualities.
 It doesn't shout.
-But the Andes are always there, the wine is always extraordinary, and the people have a warmth that operates underneath a slightly reserved surface.
-Once they trust you, Chileans are the most generous people I've met.
+But the Andes are always there, the wine is always extraordinary, and the people carry a warmth beneath a slightly reserved surface.
+Earn a Chilean's trust and you'll meet some of the most generous people anywhere.